 California leads the nation in number of animals registered with the American Jersey Cattle Association (AJCA), with 50,543 registrations in 2020.

-The state dominates the rankings of the breed's high-producing herds.
-Five herds rank among the top 10 herds in the country for milk or protein production:
+Two herds rank among the top 10 herds in the country for mature equivalent (ME) milk or protein production.

 - Ahlem Foothill Farms, Turlock: 4th milk and 7th protein (ME) with 24,574M, 1,146F, 900P on 2,338 cows